puppetmaster12/deepfake-detection/README.md

 </ul>

 <h2>OpenFace 2</h2>
-<p>Open Face 2 was installed on a windows computer using the Windows installation guide on the OpenFace 2 <a href="https://github.com/TadasBaltrusaitis/OpenFace/wiki">WIKI</a>.
-The OpenFace 2 Windows implementation provides a GUI.
-This GUI was used to initially load 1706 videos of both fake and real and extract features from these videos.</p>
-<b><p>Current TODO: Expand the dataset using other sources</p></b>
+<p><a href="https://github.com/TadasBaltrusaitis/OpenFace">OpenFace 2</a> is used in the project for facial feature extraction.
+It is the main feature source of the project.
+OpenFace 2 can be installed by cloning their <a href="https://github.com/TadasBaltrusaitis/OpenFace">repository</a> and following the installation guide in their <a href="https://github.com/TadasBaltrusaitis/OpenFace/wiki#installation">wiki</a>.
+The Ubuntu installation was followed for this project.
+The "FeatureExtraction" executable file is used to extract features in a Python script before being preprocessed and used for training.</p>

 <h2>Data Preprocessing</h2>